Home » History » Bollington Houses » Greenfield

 1891: William Belfield lived at Greenfield House as it was named then.
 He was thirty nine years old and a cashier and salesman for a cotton mill.
 He was from Macclesfield.
 His wife Elizabeth was thirty four years old and from Prestbury.
 They had three Bollington born children Edith aged thirteen years, Mabel aged nine years and William aged three years.

-1901: Nathaniel Irving aged forty four years and from Sheffield was living at Greenfield on this year, formerly of Palmerston Street he was manager of a Oliver`s cotton mill.
-Also living there was Maud Mary Oliver aged thirty three years and from Bollington, Maud was the daughter of Thomas Oliver (1821).
-Maud was a shareholder in her father`s Mill Olivers.
+1901: Nathaniel Irving aged forty four years and from Sheffield was living at Greenfield in this year, formerly of Palmerston Street, he was manager of an Oliver`s cotton mill (Waterhouse mill?).
+Also living there was Maud Mary Oliver aged thirty three years and from Bollington.
+Maud was the daughter of Thomas Oliver (1821).
+Maud was a shareholder in her father`s Waterhouse mill.
 There was a `sick nurse` living at Greenfield at this time, her name was Elizabeth Cabb.
 She was forty four years old and was born in Somerset.
-Also present was a nineteen year old servant named Harriet Heathcote from Lyme Handle, Cheshire.
+Also present was a nineteen year old servant named Harriet Heathcote from Lyme Handley, Cheshire.

-1911: Nathaniel Irving was still listed as living at Greenfield with his now wife Maud Mary (nee Oliver).
+1911: Nathaniel Irving was still listed as living at Greenfield with his now wife Maud Mary (née Oliver).
 The census says they have been married for twelve years which doesn`t quite fit in as Maud was still an Oliver in the 1901 census.
 They had a child but it is listed as deceased.
 Nathaniel is now described as a Carrier Cotton Spinning Co.
-They had two servants, thirty five year old Mary Alice Hughes from Burton On Trent and twenty four year old Janet Lily Blower from Minsterley, Salop..
+They had two servants, thirty five year old Mary Alice Hughes from Burton on Trent and twenty four year old Janet Lily Blower from Minsterley, Salop (Shropshire).

 1914 till 1967: The Cumberbirch family occupied Greenfield for several decades, see above.